List of World War II puppet states: Estonian Soviet Socialist Republic – July 21, 1940 to August 9, 1940

 In 1918, Estonia began its war of independence.
-Using troops that had been assembled by the Germans after invasion and subsequent occupation of Germany, Johan Laidoner led the Estonian War of Independence.
+Using troops that had been assembled by the Germans after invasion and subsequent occupation by Germany, Johan Laidoner led the Estonian War of Independence.
 The Soviet Union and Estonia then signed the Treaty of Tartu, making Estonia independent.
 The Soviet Union invaded Estonia a second time twenty years later on 17 June 1940 and set up a puppet state four days later.
 Almost a year later, Germany invaded during Operation Barbarossa, and incorporated Estonia into Ostland.
 Estonians welcomed the Germans, but quickly began to dislike them.
 During the Soviet invasion, Estonia was liberated from German occupation, and again became a Soviet puppet state.
 It remained under Soviet control until its declaration of independence, the Estonian Sovereignty Declaration.